 Wind increases convective heat loss by carrying your heat away on currents of cool air.
 Your best wind-proofing strategy is to wear a tightly woven shell garment that deflects wind but allows some moisture transport.

 Spaces between the fibres of your clothing trap a layer of warm, still air next to your skin.
 The amount of air you can trap depends on the number of layers you’re wearing, their thickness, and loft.
 Layering your clothing is probably the single best way to manage heat loss in the outdoors.
 It allows you to regulate your body temperature to match physical activity, wind, temperature, and moisture.
+Learn more about how to choose base layers.

 Women are more susceptible to cold than men.
 Blood vessels near the surface of women’s skin constrict sooner, and to a higher degree, than men’s do at the same temperature.
 As a result, women feel cold quicker, particularly in their extremities.
 Although women have a higher percentage of heat-conserving fatty tissue, they have less muscle mass and do not create as much body heat when exercising.
 If you tend to feel cold, it’s particularly important that you eat and drink regularly and carry extra layers with you.